 Details of our standard terms and conditions and summary insurance information are available on our website here.
 We would be happy to provide any of the further documents as required: anonymised reports, equality and diversity policy, insurance certificates, risk assessment and our customer standards policy.

-Acuity observes closely the provisions of Data Protection Legislation and we adhere strictly to the Market Research Society’s Code of Conduct in relation to data protection and respondent confidentiality.
-This Code of Conduct is designed to support all those engaged in social research to maintain a professional standard; it gives assurance that research is conducted in an ethical manner, and it is needed to create confidence in, and to encourage co-operation among, the business community and the general public.
+Acuity observes closely the provisions of Data Protection Legislation and, as Company Partners, we adhere strictly to the Market Research Society (MRS) Code of Conduct in relation to quality, data protection and respondent confidentiality.
+Our project management, training and quality processes adhere fully to ISO20252:2019.
+The MRS Code of Conduct is designed to support all those engaged in social research to maintain a professional standard; it gives assurance that research is conducted in an ethical manner, and it is needed to create confidence in, and to encourage co-operation among, the business community and the general public.

-In following the principles enshrined in the 1998 Data Protection Act and in the Market Research Society Code of Conduct, Acuity ensures that all personal data we collect are:
+In following the principles enshrined in the 2018 Data Protection Act, the ISO20252:2019 standard and the MRS Code of Conduct, Acuity ensures that all personal data are:

 - processed fairly and lawfully